Women's Liberal Federation: History

 The Women's Liberal Federation (WLF) was formed on the initiative of Sophia Fry, who in 1886 called a meeting at her house of fifteen local Women's Liberal Associations.
 The establishment of a national organisation was agreed, and this occurred in 1887, when members of forty associations met in London.
 It was reported that the federation membership was about 6,000, but this grew rapidly, reaching 75,000 in 1892.
 By 1904 there were 494 affiliated associations and a membership of approximately 67,600.
-By 1907 there were 613 affiliated association, and a membership of 83,000.
+By 1907 there were 613 affiliated associations, and a membership of 83,000.

-Although the Women’s Liberal Federation (WLF) was initiated by Lady Sophia Fry Pease in 1886, the federation was under the presidency of the daughter of Gladstone, Catherine.
-Around the turn of the century, the Women’s Liberal Federation (WLF) had approximately 500 branches that were local and approximately 60,000 active members.
-Active members of the Women’s Liberal Federation were in some ways related to Liberal Members of Parliament or Liberal MP’s.
+The federation's first president in 1887 was Catherine Gladstone.
+Around the turn of the century, the WLF had approximately 500 branches that were local and approximately 60,000 active members.
+Active members of the Women's Liberal Federation were often related to Liberal Members of Parliament or Liberal MPs.
 This gave these women an advantage since they knew how to work their way around politics.

-One of the active members who was in relations with a Liberal MP was Violet Bonham Carter.
+One of the active members who was related to a Liberal MP was Violet Bonham Carter.
 Violet was known to be a British politician as well as a diarist.
-Violet Bonham Carter was also Asquith’s daughter.
-Asquith, who is formally known as Herbert Henry Asquith was the Prime Minister of the United Kingdom during the years of 1908 to 1916.
-Another active member of the Women’s Liberal Federation (WLF) was Megan George, the daughter of Lloyd George.
-Megan George was said to be part of the 50 greatest Welsh women and men of all time.
-Megan was a Welsh politician who became the first female Parliament Member or MP (Member of Parliament) for the Welsh Constituency which is an electoral district.
-Additionally she was also a leader to a Liberal Political Party to which then she became a Labour Member of Parliament or Labour MP.
-Megan George was in relations to Liberal MP, LLoyd George, who was also the Prime Minister of the United Kingdom from after Herbert Henry Asquith.
-George Lloyd was the Prime Minister of the United Kingdom from 1916 to 1922 and he was the last Liberal Member of Parliament to take the place of the minister.
+Violet Bonham Carter was the daughter of Asquith, the Prime Minister of the United Kingdom during the years of 1908 to 1916.
+Another active member of the WLF was Megan George, the daughter of David Lloyd George, Prime Minister of the United Kingdom from 1916 to 1922 and the last Liberal to hold the office.
+Megan George was said to be among the 50 greatest Welsh women and men of all time.
+Megan was a Welsh politician who became the first female Parliament Member or MP (Member of Parliament) for a Welsh Constituency.
+She subsequently became a Labour Member of Parliament.
+Margery Corbett-Ashby, daughter of the Liberal Party politician, Charles Corbett, was also involved with the WLF.
+In February 1977 she spoke to the historian, Brian Harrison, about her experiences as a member of the federation, and its role in the Liberal Party as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.

-Apart from being members of the Women’s Liberal Federation (WLF), women also participated in outside organizations or societies.
+Apart from being members of the WLF, women also participated in outside organizations or societies.
 Lady Carlisle for instance supported a campaign that fought for the rights for women to vote.
-Various members of the Women’s Liberal Federation were a part of the National Union of Women’s Suffrage Societies.
-However many members became dissatisfied with the Women’s Suffrage Society because they apparently opposed the rights for women to vote.
+Various members of the Women's Liberal Federation were a part of the National Union of Women's Suffrage Societies.
+However many members became dissatisfied with the Women's Suffrage Society because they apparently opposed the rights for women to vote.
 In fact.
 Lady Carlisle was the one who first brought up the topic of dissatisfaction.